 Impact

-Diskover‑Community versions 2.3.5 and earlier contain a Cross‑Site Request Forgery flaw in public/settings_process.php that allows a remote attacker to send forged requests which the application accepts as legitimate.
-The attacker can thus raise privileges within the application and read or modify sensitive data.
-This vulnerability is categorized as CWE‑352 and represents a severe flaw in state‑management and request validation.
+Diskover‑Community versions 2.3.5 and earlier contain a Cross‑Site Request Forgery flaw in the file public/settings_process.php.
+A remote attacker can send forged HTTP requests that the application accepts as legitimate, allowing the attacker to elevate privileges within the application and read or modify sensitive data.
+This vulnerability is classified as CWE‑352 and represents a severe flaw in state‑management and request validation.

 Affected Systems

 All installations of the Diskover‑Data community edition are affected.
-Any instance running version 2.3.5 or earlier is vulnerable; no later release is known to be vulnerable.
+Any instance running version 2.3.5 or earlier is vulnerable; newer releases are not known to be affected.

 Risk and Exploitability

 The flaw scores 8.8 on CVSS, indicating high severity.
-While no EPSS value is published and the vulnerability is not listed in the CISA KEV catalog, the attack vector is public and does not require prior authentication.
-A malicious actor can craft a URL or embed a hidden form that submits to public/settings_process.php from a victim’s browser or through a compromised third‑party site, thereby escalating privileges and extracting sensitive data.
+The EPSS score is less than 1% and the vulnerability is not listed in the CISA KEV catalog.
+Based on the description, the attack vector is public and does not require prior authentication; a malicious actor can craft a forged request via a victim’s browser or a hidden form submitted to public/settings_process.php from a compromised third‑party site.
 Due to the simplicity of the CSRF payload and the lack of additional access controls, the risk of exploitation remains significant.

 OpenCVE Enrichment